MrKirilsReinke/1.-HTML-CSS/README.md

-# Quickstart
+# html_ts_boilerplate
-Open your terminal and write:
+To start coding open your terminal and write
 ```
 npm i
 ```